Posted in Uncategorized

 Kaiser Elementary was named in honor of Henry J. Kaiser Jr., an industrialist and civic leader.

 Howard Elementary on Fontaine Ave was named after Charles P Howard, a civic leader.
-It is now Oakland Charter of Knowledge.
+It is now the Oakland Charter of Knowledge.

 McClymonds High School was named after J.W.
 McClymonds, who was once the superintendent of the Oakland Unified School District.

-McFeely School was named in honor of Susan McFeely, who was a teacher and principal in the Oakland school district for 49 years before her retirement in 1930.
+McFeely School was named in honor of Susan McFeely, a teacher and principal in the Oakland school district for 49 years, who retired in 1930.

 Carl B. Munck Elementary was named for Carl B. Munck, who served on the school board from 1943 to the mid-1980s, 28 of those years as president.